These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming that because the spinal accessory nerve is 'mainly motor,' sensory symptoms are unimportant or will not be believed

-Why: Neuritis of CN XI produces neuropathic pain, paresthesias, and referred sensory symptoms in the neck and shoulder region.
+Neuritis of CN XI produces neuropathic pain, paresthesias, and referred sensory symptoms in the neck and shoulder region.
 These are valid, documentable symptoms.
 Failing to report them may result in the examiner not checking the sensory symptom boxes on the DBQ, affecting severity documentation.

-Do this instead: Describe all sensory symptoms - burning, shooting, aching, numbness, tingling - with their distribution, frequency, and severity.
+Instead: Describe all sensory symptoms - burning, shooting, aching, numbness, tingling - with their distribution, frequency, and severity.
 Explain that neuropathic pain from nerve inflammation is expected with neuritis and that you experience these symptoms regularly.

 Impact: Under-documentation of sensory symptoms could result in lower severity rating within the incomplete paralysis scale